Tualatin Valley’s Winemakers

-Stephen Hendricks, owner (and tractor operator) of Ruby Vineyard and Winery, fulfilled a lifelong dream when he purchased this vineyard estate in Hillsboro, Oregon.
+Stephen Hendricks, owner (and tractor operator) of Ruby Vineyard & Winery, fulfilled a lifelong dream when he purchased this vineyard estate in Hillsboro, Oregon.

-Dion Vineyards has a long history.
+Dion Vineyard has a long history.
 The vineyard was started in 1973 by Ron and Joanne Johnson.
-Ron's father also was a winegrower, in Yakima Valley.
+Ron's father also was a winegrower in Yakima Valley.
 Ron and Joanne started their vineyard, a five-acre piece of land, which grew to an abundant 60 acres.

 Gilles de Domingo has been Cooper Mountain Vineyards' winemaker for more than 12 years.
 This French-born winemaker was born to make wine, as he started his career helping his family crush grapes at the family estate vineyard winery.

-Scott Shull has been making Oregon started making wine for his own label, Raptor Ridge, in 1995.
+Scott Shull has started making wine for his own label, Raptor Ridge, in 1995.
 Today Scott and his wife Annie are continuing to help grow the winery.

 Love of the earth and good wine, plus entrepreneurial spirit are what brings Bill and Sheila Blakeslee’s wines to life.
 Oregon natives, Bill and Sheila purchased their hillside vineyard property in 2005, with the idea of selling the fruit to other wineries.